 Delicately crisp with a smooth interior, Panisse, or Chickpea Fries, might become your new favorite snack!

 A French Fry?
 No!
 It’s Panisse!

-If you saw a plate of French panisse, you might mistake them for a plate of French fries.
+If you saw a plate of panisse, you might mistake them for a plate of French fries.

 A plate of way-too-perfectly-shaped French fries.
-But, a plate of a French fry none-the less.
+But, a plate of French fries none-the less.

 Once you bite into it though, the creamy interior will clue you in that this isn’t an ordinary French fry.